-CMHJ Technology Fund II, L.P ("CMHJ")

-CMHJ is an exempted limited partnership registered in the Cayman Islands on 28 September 2005 and has been registered under the Private Funds Act of the Cayman Islands on 7 August 2020.
-The principal activity of CMHJ is to make venture capital investments, principally by investing in and holding equity and equity-oriented securities of privately-held early stage to pre-initial public offering companies in the technology-enable services and products industries with substantial markets and/or operations (planned or existing) in Mainland China.
+During the Year, the only investment held by the Company was CMHJ Technology Fund II, L.P. ("CMHJ" or the "Fund").
+CMHJ was an exempted limited partnership registered in the Cayman Islands on 28 September 2005 and has been registered under the Private Funds Act of the Cayman Islands on 7 August 2020.
+The principal activity of CMHJ was to make venture capital investments, principally by investing in and holding equity and equity-oriented securities of privately-held early stage to Pre-Initial Public Offering companies in the technology-enabled services and products industries with substantial markets and/or operations (planned or existing) in Mainland China.